Iraqi Kurdistan sets quota for Syria refugees - aid groups

 Both al Nusra and al Qaeda's Islamic State in Iraq and the Levant have in recent months been fighting for control of parts of northern and northeastern Syria against Kurdish groups who have taken advantage of the anti-Assad rebellion to assert their control over majority-Kurdish areas.

-"Moscow is deeply concerned about the worsening of the refugee situation," the Foreign Ministry said in a statement.

-Referring to Syrian Kurds who have fled to northern Iraq in recent days, it said: "Thousands of people, many of them women and children, are abandoning their homes to save themselves from the brutality of fighters from the terrorist groups al Nusra Front and the Islamic State of Iraq and the Levant".

-The influx began last Thursday when the Kurdistan regional government authorities in northern Iraq opened access across the Peshkhabour pontoon bridge, UNHCR said.
-The bridge has now been reserved for commercial traffic and refugees have been directed to use the mountainous Sahela crossing to the south, it added.
+The influx began last Thursday when the Kurdistan regional government authorities in northern Iraq opened access across the newly built Peshkhabour pontoon bridge, UNHCR said.
+The bridge has now been reserved for commercial traffic and refugees have been directed to use the Sahela crossing to the south, it added.

-"This new exodus from Syria is among the largest we have seen in the conflict," UNHCR spokesman Dan McNorton said.
+"This new exodus from Syria is among the largest we have seen in the conflict," UNHCR spokesman Dan McNorton told reporters.

-"Those people crossing this morning ... are drained, they are hot and thirsty, they are walking on a long dirt road as we speak in a long line," he said.
+"Those people crossing this morning ... are drained, they are hot and thirsty, they are walking on a long dirt road as we speak in a long line," McNorton said.

 More than 1.9 million Syrians have fled to neighbouring countries and North Africa since the uprising began in March 2011 and Syria descended into civil war.